 If you asked us to describe the last decade, we’d call it an ‘explosion of innovation’.

-Accelerated by Covid-19, we’ve seen the digital transformation of numerous industries, with cutting edge technologies like AI, augmented reality and cloud computing fundamentally changing how we do business.
+Accelerated by Covid-19, we’ve seen the digital transformation of numerous industries, with cutting-edge technologies like AI, augmented reality and cloud computing fundamentally changing how we do business.

 But the journey for greater productivity, efficiency and profit hasn’t come without its costs.
 These innovations are extremely new.
 We’re still pushing the boundaries of their potential.
 And as we do that, they remain highly unregulated.

 For example, the first comprehensive horizontal legal framework for AI – the EU AI Act – only entered into force last year.
+The same AI tools your business is pursuing to enhance processes are also enhancing how cyber criminals target you.

 This is one of the biggest developments we see shaping the world of business IT.
 A development that’s understandably causing significant concern.
 When phishing goes 4D, the line between colleague email and compromised account is even blurrier.

-- 1.2% of emails are malicious amounting to 3.4 billion phishing emails sent daily
+- 1.2% of emails are malicious, amounting to 3.4 billion phishing emails sent daily

 - 74% of security breaches result from human error